 One-on-one meetings with a case manager to focus on targeted goals identified by youth.

 The UCSF Juvenile Justice Behavioral Health (JJBH) Research Team includes a program of research aimed toward improving behavioral health outcomes for youth involved in the justice, child welfare, and foster care systems.
-Studies include emphasis on improving youths’ physical, mental, and emotional health; reducing drug and alcohol use; reducing HIV/STI risk behaviors; preventing recidivism; identifying ways to improve access to and engagement in health care for these youth, thereby reducing health inequities.
+Studies aim to improve youths’ physical, mental, and emotional health; reduce drug and alcohol use; reduce HIV/STI risk behaviors; prevent recidivism; identify ways to improve access to and engagement in health care for these youth, thereby reducing health inequities.

 of adolescents entering juvenile detention centers have a diagnosable mental health need.

 First-time court-involved adolescents who are diverted from detention and supervised in the community also have significant mental health treatment needs:

 have current psychiatric symptoms severe enough to require treatment.

 Leveraging technology and trauma-informed approaches to increase access to behavioral health care for underserved youth and families.

 of youth report an average of 3 Adverse Childhood Experiences at first point of legal contact

 of youth in community supervision require substance use treatment

 or fewer of justice-involved youth receive treatment for any psychiatric disorder after release from detention